nsg-ethz/ACC-Turbo/simulations/README.md

 │   └── README.md
 ```

 * The `netbench` folder contains all the materials regarding the simulator.
-We took the same setup from SP-PIFO, and extended it to include ACC and ACCTurbo.
+We took the same setup from [SP-PIFO](https://github.com/nsg-ethz/sp-pifo), and extended it to include [ACC](https://github.com/nsg-ethz/ACC-Turbo/tree/main/simulations/netbench/src/main/java/ch/ethz/systems/netbench/xpt/ports/ACC) and [ACCTurbo](https://github.com/nsg-ethz/ACC-Turbo/tree/main/simulations/netbench/src/main/java/ch/ethz/systems/netbench/xpt/ports/ACCTurbo).
 The run configurations can be found in `projects/accturbo/runs`.
-The results from the simulations and post-processing scripts (e.g., result analysis and plotting) can be found in  `projects/accturbo/analysis`
+The results from the simulations and post-processing scripts (e.g., result analysis and plotting) can be found in  `projects/accturbo/analysis`.

 * The `python` folder contains the pre-processing python scripts needed for the experiments involving the CICDDoS dataset.
 The scripts are named `main.py` and `analyzer.py`.
 The different clustering algorithms are implemented in `clustering`.
 The post processing-scripts and results can be found in `plots`.